EDCD/EDMarketConnector/README.md

 ### EDSM

-You can send a record of your Cmdr's details, ship details, materials and flight log to [Elite: Dangerous Star Map](http://www.edsm.net/).
+You can send a record of your Cmdr's details, ship details, cargo, materials and flight log to [Elite: Dangerous Star Map](http://www.edsm.net/).
 You will need to register for an account and then follow the “[Elite Dangerous Star Map credentials](http://www.edsm.net/settings/api)” link to obtain your API key.

+### Inara

+You can send a record of your Cmdr's details, ship details, cargo, materials and flight log to [Inara](https://inara.cz/).
+You will need to register for an account and then follow the “[Inara credentials](https://inara.cz/settings-api/)” link to obtain your API key.

 Uninstall